To assist you in accessing our unique collections and e-Resources, we have answered some frequently asked questions

 Booking a session at Surrey History Centre

 How can I book a place?

-It is free to visit us but all places should be booked prior to your visit.
+It is free to visit us but we recommend that you book a place prior to your visit.
 Please email us on firstname.lastname@example.org

 Sessions are allocated on a first come, first served basis.
-Demand will be high and we need to ensure that everyone has an opportunity of visiting to see the items they need.
+Demand may be high and we need to ensure that everyone has an opportunity of visiting to see the items they need.
 Visitors can book one or both sessions per day.
-Bookings are not transferable.
 Visitors who cannot attend a booking will need to re-book a subsequent session.

-A booked session allows up to three hours access to pre-requested collection material, and there are two sessions per day, Tuesday to Friday.
+A booked session allows up to three and a quarter hours' access to pre-requested collection material, and there are two sessions per day, Tuesday to Thursday.

 The session times are: